toshitorihara/python-api-challenge/README.md

-# What's the Weather Like: WeatherPy & VacationPy
+# What's the Weather Like?
+(WeatherPy and VacationPy)
 ![Equator](Images/equatorsign.png)

 ## Part I - WeatherPy